irumh/irumh/README.md

 # Hi there!
 I'm Irum Hussain 👋

 I’m a **Full-Stack Data Scientist** passionate about building scalable machine learning solutions and optimizing data workflows.
 With hands-on experience in various domains of machine learning, deep learning, and software development, I strive to solve complex challenges in data science and make impactful contributions.
-I am driven by curiosity, a love for data, and a commitment to continuous learning.Please do check out my pinned repositories section for the latest cutting edge work i am doing.
+I am driven by curiosity, a love for data, and a commitment to continuous learning. **Please do check out my pinned repositories section for the latest work i am doing**.

 ---